 A new American Society of Clinical Oncology-Society of Integrative Oncology guideline recommends aromatherapy for treating anxiety (32).

 Mechanism of Action

 Aromatherapy works through the sense of smell.
-Essential oils are usually not ingested and systemic effects are minimal.
 Because essential oils are so concentrated, they are usually blended with a carrier oil such as grapeseed, coconut, or jojoba oil for dilution (13), especially when used in aromatherapy massage (10).

 Proposed mechanisms include access by olfactory signaling pathways to the central nervous system via neurotransmitters such as serotonin and dopamine (14).
 Essential oil inhalation stimulates olfactory receptor cells, thereby transmitting impulses to the limbic system, which is central to autonomic function and emotions (4).
 In cancer patients who received radioactive iodine therapy, increased saliva production in those who inhaled lemon and ginger essential oil was attributed to activation of both parasympathetic and sympathetic nervous systems (4).

 Benefits on improved performance under acute stress conditions have been attributed to aroma-specific pharmacologic and hedonic properties, as well as participant expectations (17).

 Some essential oils have been used externally for skin infection due to their antimicrobial activities.

 Allergic/hypersensitivity reactions, contact dermatitis with lavender, bergamot, and other essential oils (18) (19) (20).
 Some essential oils are particularly known as contact sensitizers, including ylang-ylang, lemongrass, jasmine, sandalwood, and clove oils (21).

 Perioral and intraoral disorders have occurred with peppermint oil (22).